pyatrick666/AccountRegistrationSystem/README.md

 # AccountRegistrationSystem
-This Is My HighSchoolProject(1hrs project) this contains: login or signup, and it also Saves username and password of each user by creating a new text file named as username.txt inside the folder, and manymore.
+This Is My HighSchoolProject(1hrs project) this contains: login & signup, also it saves username and password of each user by creating a new text file named as username.txt inside the folder, and manymore.